 As shown in Figure 52, the electron beam passes through the deflection plates.
-In reference to the schematic diagram in Figure 8, a positive voltage applied to the Y input terminal causes the electron beam to deflect vertically upward, due to attraction forces, while a negative voltage applied to the Y input terminal causes the electron beam to deflect vertically downward, due to repulsion forces.
-Similarly, a positive voltage applied to the X input terminal will cause the electron beam to deflect horizontally toward the right, while a negative voltage applied to the X input terminal will cause the electron beam to deflect horizontally toward the left of the screen.
+In reference to the schematic diagram in Figure 53, a positive voltage applied to the Y input terminal causes the electron beam to deflect vertically upward, due to attraction forces, while a negative voltage applied to the Y input terminal causes the electron beam to deflect vertically downward, due to repulsion forces.
+Similarly, a positive voltage applied to the X input terminal will cause the electron beam to deflect horizontally toward the right, while a negative voltage applied to the X input terminal will cause the electron beam to deflect horizontally toward the right, while a negative voltage applied to the X input terminal will cause the electron beam to deflect horizontally toward the right.